 Draw blood in the designated color-coded tube.
 Immediately mix the blood by inverting gently 10-12 times.
 Within 30 minutes, separate the plasma by centrifugation for 10 minutes.
 Transfer to a properly labeled, plastic vial.
 The vial must have a sample type written on the container.

 Draw blood in a serum separator tube or plain red top containing no additives.
 To obtain 4 mL serum, draw at least a full 10mL tube.
 If a serum separator tube is drawn, invert tube 5 times.
 Allow blood to clot for 30 minutes.
 Centrifuge for 10 minutes.
 If the blood was drawn in a plain red tube, transfer serum to a plastic vial.
 The vial must have the sample type written on the container.

-Timed urine collection is required for quantitative tests.
+A timed urine collection is required for quantitative tests.
 Accurate test results depend on proper collection and preservative of timed urine specimens.
 On the day of collection, discard the first voided urine and begin timing the collection.
 Refrigerate urine during collection.
-Collect all urine for the time span designated.
-Include the sample collected at the end of the time span.
+Collect all urine for the time designated.
+Include the sample collected at the end of the time.
 Record collection duration.

-Place tissue sample in vial with 10% formalin.
-Label the samples collected by the physician with patient’s name, date of birth, source of the specimen, and date of collection.
+Place tissue sample in a vial with 10% formalin.
+Label the samples collected by the physician with the patient’s name, date of birth, source of the specimen, and date of collection.

 ThinPrep: Swirl the spatula or endocervical brush device vigorously 10 times in the Thin Prep vial.
 Seal and properly label the collection vial.

-Tissue Biopsy: Place tissue sample in vial with 10% formalin.
-Label the samples collected by the physician with patient’s name, date of birth, source of the specimen, and date of collection.
+Tissue Biopsy: Place tissue sample in a vial with 10% formalin.
+Label the samples collected by the physician with the patient’s name, date of birth, source of the specimen, and date of collection.

 Acid Fast Culture:

-Collect specimen in container and hold at room temperature until courier pickup.
+Collect specimen in a container and hold at room temperature until courier pickup.
 No preservative is necessary.